hetmankp/mcmerge/README.md

 Below are a few comments about the various commands that may be useful.

 ### *Common*
 Several commands share some options.
-The name of the contour file found in the world directory may be specified with the --contour option.
-Contour files are allowed to be built up in several steps, however it is possible to clear all previous data and start fresh by using the --reset option.
-Finally, commands that manipulate chunks will finish up by relighting them, this step can be skipped for speed by using --no-relight but it may leave some dark spots.
+The name of the contour file found in the world directory may be specified with the __-c__/__--contour__ option.
+Contour files are allowed to be built up in several steps, however it is possible to clear all previous data and start fresh by using the __-r__/__--reset__ option.
+Finally, commands that manipulate chunks will finish up by relighting them, this step can be skipped for speed by using __--no-relight__ but it may leave some dark spots.

 ### shift
 Shifting is not normally done immediately but the chunks to shift are instead marked in the contour file, and only applied with the 'merge' command.
-However, it is possible to force shifting right away with the --immediate option.
-You can alter by how many blocks the chunks are shifted up or down by giving a number to the --up or --down options respectively.
+However, it is possible to force shifting right away with the __-i__/__--immediate__ option.
+You can alter by how many blocks the chunks are shifted up or down by giving a number to the __-u__/__--up__ or __-d__/__--down__ options respectively.

 ### relight
 This is simply used to relight all chunks and does nothing else.